|International||Human Rights Education Association (HREA)||Human Rights Education Association (HREA)||International||

 Gives answers to several commonly asked questions regarding planning human rights activities such as what is the relationship between human rights and poverty reduction.

-The manual is intended for cities and CPAS to guide them in their fight against discriminations.
-Using humoristic illustrations, this manual includes information on local policies, services to the public, human resources policies and ways of engaging with the public.
-The manual is available in French and German.
+The guide is intended for cities and CPAS to guide them in their fight against discriminations.
+Using humoristic illustrations, this guide includes information on local policies, services to the public, human resources policies and ways of engaging with the public.
+The guide is available in French and German.